Technical Communication Program

 ENGR 100: Teaching Public Speaking

-In addition to staffing its own courses, the TCP provides tutorial support for writing and speaking activities in the School of Engineering's undergraduate and graduate courses.
-We provide tutorial support for many of the School's Writing in the Major courses, as well as other engineering courses.
-We customize tutorial support to the needs of the course.
+In addition to its writing and public speaking courses, the TCP provides tutorial support for writing and speaking activities in the School of Engineering’s undergraduate and graduate courses, including WIM courses.
+Collaborating with course instructors, we customize support to meet the needs and learning aims of the course.

-We are also available to consult with faculty on assignment design, to give in-class presentations on writing and speaking, and to mentor TAs on how to respond to student writing and presentations.
+We are also available to consult with faculty on assignment design, to give in-class presentations or workshops on writing or presentations, and to mentor TAs on how to respond to student writing or presentations.